 Lynparza and me

 Following chemotherapy for a recurrence of my cancer in 2017, I have been on Lynparza which has been successfully keeping my cancer managed for over two years now and has enabled me to enjoy a good quality of life.
-Yorkshire Cancer Research funded the research that saw the launch onled to the discovery of Lynparza., Iit’s great to see the drug becoming available to more ovarian cancer patients and its usage extended to other cancer types.
+Yorkshire Cancer Research funded the research that led to the discovery of Lynparza.
+It’s great to see the drug becoming available to more ovarian cancer patients and its usage extended to other cancer types.

 Jo recently helped us say thank you to our supporters for their generosity on World Cancer Day 2020.